HIPAA Compliance Checklist For Healthcare Software Development 2023

 - Safeguard against reasonably anticipated illegal uses or disclosures; and ensuring workforce compliance.

-To maintain the confidentiality, integrity, and security of electronically protected health information, the Security Rule in the HIPAA compliance checklist for software development requires sufficient administrative, physical, and technological protections.
+To maintain the confidentiality, integrity, and security of electronically protected health information, the Security Rule in the HIPAA compliance list for software development requires sufficient administrative, physical, and technological protections.

 1. Administrative protections in HIPAA relate to rules and processes that clearly illustrate how the company will comply with HIPAA.
 This section connects the HIPAA Privacy Rule with the Security Rule.
 These precautions necessitate the following: